Tailbone Injury & Coccyx Pain

 Are You Looking for A Quick Tailbone Recovery?

 Thankfully, if you’re looking to have a speedy recovery there are many things you can do at home to get your health back fast.
 Ice treatment and support for your coccyx and lower back will help to fully heal your tailbone area.
-Here at BraceAbility we have different options to help treat the coccyx area.
+Here at BraceAbility, we have different options to help treat the coccyx area.

 Ice & Cold Therapy: Hot/cold therapy is a fantastic way to ensure yourself a speedier recovery.
-In general, when using the therapy heat is for muscle strains and chronic pain.
-While, ice therapy will help heal damaged tissues.
+In general, when using the therapy, heat is for muscle strains and chronic pain while ice therapy will help heal damaged tissues.
 We recommend simply just sitting on the ice pack when needing ice or cold therapy.

 Medical Treatment for Coccyx Pain or Injury:

 If your tailbone injury is affecting your daily life, visit with your doctor to find pain relief.
-Often times a doctor can recommend other things outside of home remedies to cure your injury, sometimes in severe cases there are surgical options.
+Often times a doctor can recommend other things outside of home remedies to cure your injury, sometimes in severe cases, there are surgical options.
 Often times, doctors will recommend stronger pain medications than what can be purchased over the counter.
 On top of this, it is not uncommon for doctors to prescribe stool softeners to individuals encountering issues with bowel movements while suffering from a tailbone injury.
 If the pain is ongoing and severe with little to no signs of healing, local anesthetic injections may be performed.

 Coccygectomy Surgery for Coccydynia (Tailbone Removal)

 In most cases, with pain medication and activity modification over time the tailbone injury will heal and you’ll find pain relief.
 However, there are some severe cases where the pain persists and a surgical option may be best.
 This surgery is rare as it includes a partial or full removal of the coccyx or tailbone.
 Some doctors do not recommend the surgery, while others have performed it many times.
-The procedure last roughly 1 hour and involves general anesthetic.
-Depending on the surgeon, their approach on whether or not to remove partial or all of the coccyx varies.
-Generally, the surgery involves a two inch incision over the tailbone and has roughly a 50 - 90% success rate.
+The procedure lasts roughly 1 hour and involves general anesthetic.
+Depending on the surgeon, their approach on whether or not to remove part or all of the coccyx varies.
+Generally, the surgery involves a two-inch incision over the tailbone and has roughly a 50 - 90% success rate.
 However, this success rate is highly dependent on the selection of patients.
 Success rates for the surgery increase if the patients are carefully selected to be “good patients”.
 In postoperative situations, the recovery process will usually last roughly a month and can be extremely painful.
 It can be difficult to sit after surgery.